 This is the main day of the festival and major rituals fall to take place on this day.
 The third day is the new moon day called Amavasya.
 This is the darkest day of the month.
 People worship goddess Laxmi on this day because it is the day people pray to the Goddess to enter in their life and shower her blessings.

 In the North part of the country, people celebrate the festival of Diwali with great enthusiasm and zeal.
 This day has a special significance in cooking special dishes.
 In Hindu tradition, it is the day to celebrate through the fragrance of flowers, lights of lamp and smell of delectable food.
 For each house, it is the day to cook special dishes.

 In West Bengal, Odisha, and Assam this festival falls a day earlier than the north.
 This year the festival of Diwali or Deepawali falls on 27th October.

 This day of the festival has numerous meaning across the country on the basis of the difference between the custom of each region.

-It has the recognition of Govardhan Puja.
+As a matter of fact, it has the recognition of Govardhan Puja.
 The fourth day has an association of Lord Krishna in the tales.
 In mythological tales, on this day Lord Krishna defeats Lord Indra, the God of rain and thunder.

-The concluding day of five day festival of Diwali is known as Bhai Dooj.
+According to the Hindu custom, the concluding day of five day festival of Diwali is known as Bhai Dooj.
 This day is dedicated to the bond of brothers and sisters.
 On this day, people worship Hindu Gods and distribute offerings.